risk-first/website/menagerie/Map-And-Territory-Risk.md

 Both of these are modelled with [Cumulative Distribution](https://en.wikipedia.org/wiki/Cumulative_distribution_function#Use_in_statistical_analysis) curves.
 From these two things, we can figure out where our maximum [Map and Territory Risk]() lies:  it's the point where awareness of an idea is furthest from the understanding of it.
 This acts as a "brake" on the **hype** around the idea, corresponding to the "Trough of Disillusionment".

-Where the **saturation** and **knowledge** grow together, [Map and Territory Risk]() peaks less fiercely, and we don't see the corresponding "Trough of Disillusionment" at all, as shown in this chart:
+Where the **saturation** and **knowledge** grow together, there is no spike in [Map and Territory Risk]() and we don't see the corresponding "Trough of Disillusionment" at all, as shown in this chart:

 ![Hype Cycle 2: Slower growth of Map and Territory Risk means no "Trough of Disillusionment"](images/hype-cycle2.png)